Master of Public Service & Administration

 GRE/GMAT Scores (optional)

-- Encouraged for those who feel scores can complement a strong file or offset concerns such as a low GPA or lack of experience in the field, or if their grades/experiences do not reflect their current abilities.
+- Accepted for anyone who feels their scores can complement a strong file or offset concerns such as a low GPA, lack of experience in the field, or if their grades/experiences do not reflect their current abilities.

-If you would like to submit test scores to be considered when reviewing your application for admission, upload an unofficial Test Score Report to the Program Materials quadrant➡ Documents tab of your application in GradCAS.
+If you choose to submit GRE or GMAT test scores, upload a copy of your Test Score Report to the Program Materials quadrant → Documents tab of your application in GradCAS.

 Proof of English Proficiency